Interacting Quantum Fields on de Sitter Space: Causally complete regions

-To each freely falling observer on $dS$ one can associate a (unique) Killing vector field, generated by the one-parameter group of Lorentz boosts $t \mapsto \Lambda_W(t)$ (with $W$ satisfying \eqref{G-W}), which describes the time evolution of this specific observer.
+For example, $W_1$ is the causal completion of the worldline $t \mapsto \Lambda_1(t) o$. \item [$iv.)$] To each freely falling observer on $dS$ one can associate a (unique) Killing vector field, generated by the one-parameter group of Lorentz boosts $t \mapsto \Lambda_W(t)$ (with $W$ satisfying \eqref{G-W}), which describes the time evolution of this specific observer.
 No Killing vector fields is \emph{globally} time-like, but the vector field given by $t \mapsto \Lambda_W(t)$ \emph{is} time-like in the wedge~$W$.
 Despite many claims in the literature that the boosts $t \mapsto \Lambda_W(t)$ provide a `time-evolution' in the whole wedge $W$, we do not subscribe to this choice of words.
-Even though an observer may \emph{enforce}\footnote{ Material points which are (initially) at a spatial distances strictly less then $r \pi/ 2$ from the observer can be kept (with constant force) at constant distance in the observers laboratory~\cite{BMS02}.
-However, the force necessary to keep this spatial distance diverges as the (initial) spatial distance from the observer approaches $r \pi/ 2$.} $t \mapsto \Lambda_W(t)$ as a `time-evolution' in the open wedge, the free falling motion of a point in the neighbourhood of ${\mathscr G}$ is not described by $t \mapsto \Lambda_W(t)$, $t \in \mathbb{R}$.

-\item[$v.)$] The union of $ \Gamma^{+}( W )$ with $ \Gamma^{-}( W ')$ covers the de Sitter space $dS$; the intersection of $\Gamma^{+}( W )$ and $ \Gamma^{-}( W')$ are two light-rays. \item[$vi.)$] The space-like complement $W'$ of a wedge $W$ is a wedge, called the \emph{opposite wedge} .
+Even though an observer may \emph{enforce}\footnote{Material points which are (initially) at a spatial distances strictly less then $r \pi/ 2$ from the observer can be kept (with constant force) at constant distance in the observers laboratory~\cite{BMS02}.
+However, the force necessary to keep this spatial distance diverges as the (initial) spatial distance from the observer approaches $r \pi/ 2$.} $t \mapsto \Lambda_W(t)$ as a `time-evolution' in the open wedge, the free falling motion of a point in the neighbourhood of ${\mathscr G}$ is not described by $t \mapsto \Lambda_W(t)$, $t \in \mathbb{R}$. \item[$v.)$] The union of $ \Gamma^{+}( W )$ with $ \Gamma^{-}( W ')$ covers the de Sitter space $dS$; the intersection of $\Gamma^{+}( W )$ and $ \Gamma^{-}( W')$ are two light-rays. \item[$vi.)$] The space-like complement $W'$ of a wedge $W$ is a wedge, called the \emph{opposite wedge} .
 The \emph{double wedge} is uniquely specified by fixing (one of) its edges (the other one is just the antipode). \end{itemize} \end{remarks}

 \goodbreak